Brewers vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- The Brewers have played as the favorite in five of their past 10 games and won two of those contests.
+- In six games as the favorite over the last 10 matchups, the Brewers have a record of 2-4.

-- When it comes to hitting the over, the Brewers and their opponents are 6-4-0 in their last 10 games with a total.
+- The Brewers and their opponents have combined to hit the over five times in their last 10 games with a total.

 Brewers Betting Records & Stats

-- The Brewers have gone 8-4 in games they were listed as the moneyline favorite (winning 66.7% of those games).
+- The Brewers have put together an 8-5 record in games they were listed as the moneyline favorite (winning 61.5% of those games).

-- Milwaukee has played as moneyline favorites of -175 or shorter in only one game this season, which it lost.
+- Milwaukee has not yet played as moneyline favorites of -210 or shorter.

-- The implied moneyline probablility for this matchup gives the Brewers a 63.6% chance to win.
+- The Brewers have an implied moneyline win probability of 67.7% in this game.

-- Milwaukee has played in 23 games with over/under set, and have combined with opponents to go over the total 11 times (11-12-0).
+- Milwaukee has played in 24 games with a set over/under, and have combined with its opponents to go over the total 11 times (11-13-0).

-- The Brewers have not had a spread set for an outing this season.
+- The Brewers have not had a spread set for a game this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.